patrickod/blog/content/post/2019-01-24-a-brief-musical-journey.markdown

-Fast forward to September of 2017 and I decided that I would finally attend one of their milestone shows, a traveling live broadcast concert of every 50th episode which around the end of September every year.
+Fast forward to September of 2017 and I decided that I would finally attend one of their milestone shows, a traveling live broadcast concert of every 50th episode which occurs around the end of September every year.
 ABGT250 was being held at [The Gorge Amphitheater](https://en.wikipedia.org/wiki/The_Gorge_Amphitheatre), a ~28,000 open air concert venue in the Columbia River basin in Washington State.
 It is, in my opinion, one of the most spectacular venues in the world,